gonardfreeman/rust-nvim-config/README.md

 # nvim-dap

-In order to setup dap you need [lldb](https://lldb.llvm.org )debugger on your system.
+In order to setup dap you need [lldb](https://lldb.llvm.org) debugger on your system.
 Installation may vary from OS to OS, for example in mac you need to use [brew](https://formulae.brew.sh/formula/llvm), but for all systems you need to add it to PATH variable separately.
 Even if it works W/O adding it (at least it helped me).